julienlargetpiet/flask_blog/README.md

 You can revoke privileges on multiple users once by separating usernames by a comma.
 You can see the privileges status of all users by clicking on the related link on the administration pannel page.

+## About moderation csv

+If you already have a csv full of banned usernames, comment filters or ip blacklist, you can import them with the following commands:

+`scp csv_files.csv username@ip_of_server:path_to_flask_app/.`

 # Bash commands used for the README

 All the bash command have been used under the bash version **5.2.32**, but should work under all versions.